5 Reasons For Your Muffin Top

 2. You’re Undergoing Normal Hormonal Changes

-1.There is a significant drop in estrogen that encourages extra pounds to settle around the belly.
-This shift in fat storage may make the weight gain more noticeable while increasing the risk of high blood pressure, heart disease, high cholesterol, and type 2 diabetes.
+There’s a significant drop in estrogen as women move into perimenopause and menopause—and that shift encourages fat to settle around the belly.
+This change in fat distribution not only makes weight gain more noticeable but also increases the risk of high blood pressure, heart disease, high cholesterol, and type 2 diabetes.

 3. Your Metabolism Is Slower Than Before